-OLIS staff worked to summarize the key findings from the above data, and group them into priority outcomes.
-This resulted in the following 9 priority outcomes:
+OLIS staff worked to summarize the key findings from the above data, and grouped them into priority outcomes for the 2021 plan.
+Following the work done in the previous biennium, and consultation with the IT Planning Council, the following priority outcomes resulted for the 2025 IT Plan:

 - 1. Branchwide support OLIS ongoing operations and systems improvement - 2.
 LAWSII Update - 3.
 Enterprise Legacy database/systems modernization - 4.
-LAD Legacy databases/systems modernization and Application Upgrade - 5.
-LFD Legacy databases/systems modernization and data support - 6.
-Conference and Meeting Support - 7.
-Website Content Improvement - 8.
-MCA and Publications updates and improvement - 9.
+Event and Meeting Support - 5.
+Website Content Improvement - 6.
+MCA and Publications updates and improvement - 7.
 Working with Legislators and Legislative Session Staff